-It is likely that the retrieved stem cells, which will be genetically matched to your child, will be stored for many years.
+It is likely that the retrieved stem cells, which will be genetically matched to you, will be stored for many years.
 These stored stem cells may also be used by researchers at other institutions and for other research purposes.
-However, Dr. Gleeson will be responsible for deciding how your child's cells will be used.
-The specimens collected from your child and the DNA that they contain may also be used in additional research to be conducted by the University of California or other researchers at collaborating institutions.
+However, Dr. Gleeson will be responsible for deciding how your cells will be used.
+The specimens collected from you and the DNA that they contain may also be used in additional research to be conducted by the University of California or other researchers at collaborating institutions.
 These specimens, DNA and other derivatives may have significant therapeutic or commercial value.